 Under the Marine Mammal Protection Act of 1972, as amended (MMPA; 16 U.S.C.
-1361 et seq.), and its implementing regulations in the Code of Federal Regulations (CFR) at 50 CFR part 18, we regulate the taking; import; and, under certain conditions, possession; transportation; purchasing; selling; and offering for sale, purchase, or export, of marine mammals.
+1361 et seq.), and its implementing regulations in the Code of Federal Regulations (CFR) at 50 CFR part 18, the U.S. Fish and Wildlife Service (Service) regulates the taking; import; and, under certain conditions, possession; transportation; purchasing; selling; and offering for sale, purchase, or export, of marine mammals.
 One of the MMPA's goals is to ensure that stocks of marine mammals occurring in waters under U.S. jurisdiction do not experience a level of human-caused mortality and serious injury that is likely to cause the stock to be reduced below its optimum sustainable population level (OSP).
 OSP is defined under the MMPA as "the number of animals which will result in the maximum productivity of the population or the species, keeping in mind the carrying capacity of the habitat and the health of the ecosystem of which they form a constituent element" (16 U.S.C.
 1362(9)).

-To help accomplish the goal of maintaining marine mammal stocks at their OSPs, section 117 of the MMPA requires the Service and the National Marine Fisheries Service (NMFS) to prepare a SAR for each marine mammal stock that occurs in waters under U.S.

-jurisdiction.
-A SAR must be based on the best scientific information available; therefore, we prepare it in consultation with established regional scientific review groups.
+To help accomplish the goal of maintaining marine mammal stocks at their OSPs, section 117 of the MMPA requires the Service and the National Marine Fisheries Service (NMFS) to prepare a SAR for each marine mammal stock that occurs in waters under U.S. jurisdiction.
+A SAR must be based on the best scientific information available; therefore, we prepare it in consultation with regional scientific review groups established under section 117(d) of the MMPA.
 Each SAR must include:

-- 1. A description of the stock and its geographic range; - 2.
-A minimum population estimate, current and maximum net productivity rate, and current population trend; - 3.
-An estimate of the annual humancaused mortality and serious injury by source and, for a strategic stock, other factors that may be causing a decline or impeding recovery; - 4.
-A description of commercial fishery interactions; - 5.
-A categorization of the status of the stock; and - 6.
-An estimate of the potential biological removal (PBR) level.
+1. A description of the stock and its geographic range;

+2. A minimum population estimate, current and maximum net productivity rate, and current population trend;

+3. An estimate of the annual humancaused mortality and serious injury by source and, for a strategic stock, other factors that may be causing a decline or impeding recovery;

+4. A description of commercial fishery interactions;

+5. A categorization of the status of the stock; and

+6. An estimate of the potential biological removal (PBR) level.